 Performance problems in production systems are often due to insufficient memory for application needs.
 Adding memory to the server hosting one or more InterSystems IRIS instances lets you allocate more to the database cache, the routine cache, generic memory, or some combination.
 A database cache that is too small to hold the workload’s working set forces queries to fall back to disk, greatly increasing the number of disk reads required and creating a major performance problem, so this is often a primary reason to add memory.
 Increases in generic memory and the routine cache may also be helpful under certain circumstances.

-Where supported, the use of large and huge memory pages can be of significant performance benefit, as described in the following:
+Where supported, the use of large and huge memory pages can be of significant performance benefit and is highly recommended, as described in the following:

-IBM AIX® The use of large pages is recommended, especially when configuring over 16GB of shared memory (the sum of the database cache, the routine cache, and the generic memory heaps, as discussed in Calculating Initial Memory Requirements
+IBM AIX® — The use of large pages is highly recommended, especially when configuring over 16GB of shared memory (the sum of the database cache, the routine cache, and the generic memory heaps, as discussed in Estimating Memory Requirements).